Hearing and ear care

 Loud noise, for example loud music, is the most common cause of deafness that isn't congenital (from birth).

-There are a range of ways in which deaf and hard of hearing people communicate, including:
+There are a range of ways in which people who are deaf, have hearing loss or tinnitus communicate, including:

 - hearing aids and induction loop systems to improve sound